Please follow this link for details of our Remote Learning Curriculum to be followed by students from the 5th of January 2021.

 All subjects are set one home learning activity or task once a week.
 This is vital for GCSE preparation.

-All teachers now record home learning using Show My Homework.
+All teachers now record home learning using Satchel: One*

-Students log in to their SMHW through hampstead.RMUnify.com.
+Students log in to their Satchel: One account through hampstead.RMUnify.com.

-Click on this link for instructions for accessing SMHW from home - Show My Homework
+Click on this link for instructions for accessing Satchel: One from home - Satchel: One

 Click on this link to access SAMLearning